This recipe combines two favorite breakfast foods - sweet potatoes and hash browns - to make a new breakfast staple: Crispy Sweet Potato Hash Browns!

 (Because sweet potatoes have a more complex chemical structure than russet potatoes, sweet potatoes tend to be harder and retain more water.)

 How do you make sweet potato hash browns?

-Although there are a good few steps to make these sweet potato hash browns recipe, everything is fairly common sense and as expected.
+Although there are a good few steps to make this recipe, everything is fairly common sense and as expected.

 Prepping the ingredients is probably the most laborious part.
 Think of it in two groups of ingredients to deal with.